willnguyen1312/headlessplayback/README.md

 - [ ] Implement core logic
 - [ ] Write documentation and add examples
 - [ ] Implement framework adapters
+- [ ] Implement some common use plugins such as data streaming

 ## Supported framework adapters